When Nobody’s Chasing You: The Romantic Comedy That Got Real

 This rather obvious plot point aside, the movie has camp sensibility all over it.
 Its soundtrack, composed primarily of Burt Bacharach/Hal David songs, lends itself to some spectacularly over-the-top musical performances within the film, including Cameron Diaz’s off-key karaoke performance of “I Just Don’t Know What to Do with Myself” (the fun starts around 1:20) and Rupert Everett’s (and company’s) impromptu sing-along rendition of “I Say a Little Prayer”.
 Ani DiFranco’s cover of “Wishin’ and Hopin’” plays over the opening sequence featuring a choreographed bride-and-bridesmaids routine.

-Truly, I think the queerest thing about the movie is that its narrative resists the rules of its own genre.
+Truly, I think the queerest thing about the movie is that its narrative resists the rules of the romantic comedy.
 There’s plenty of romance and plenty of comedy, sure, but the takeaway, as I pointed to earlier, is quite a departure.
 Thinking about the film for this piece I was reminded of Larry Kramer’s seminal 1978 novel Faggots, in which protagonist Fred Lemish is a screenwriter.
 The worlds of My Best Friend’s Wedding and Faggots couldn’t be more different, but in each, Julia Roberts and Fred Lemish are facing parallel realities: professional success but no prospects for long-term romantic companionship.
 Moreover, Lemish’s personal frustrations are magnified by his work: he’s tired of writing the same tidy heterosexual love story over and over again.
 While his producer urges him to “[write] the story of a doctor and his young wife,” Lemish instead dreams of writing:

 The Quest for Love.
 A thirty-eight-year-old faggot decides he must find a lover before he’s thirty-nine.
 He’s lonely—and isn’t this the human condition, so timely, so touching?, we must remember that all great stories reflect the human condition—and he wants a mate.
 This is the story of his Quest.
 The inborn, natural, lusting Quest of Man for His Mate.